Multiplicity Scaling of Light Nuclei Production in Relativistic Heavy-Ion Collisions: RESULTS

 Figure~\ref{fig:dndy} shows the rapidity distribution $dN/dy$ of protons, deuterons, and tritons in 0-10\% Au+Au collisions at $\sqrt{s_\mathrm{NN}}= 7.7-200$ GeV.
-It shows that our model calculations give an excellent description of the STAR data at mid-rapidity.
+It is seen that our model calculations give an excellent description of the STAR data at mid-rapidity.
 For the proton yield at mid-rapidity, it is determined in the (3+1)D MUSIC model by the interplay between the initial baryon stopping and thermal production at chemical freeze-out.
 At low collision energies, the initial baryon stopping and baryon current evolution in the hydrodynamic phase are more important than thermal production at particalization, resulting in a larger proton yield as observed in experiments.
-The calculated $dN/dy$ of deuterons and tritons also show a similar trend with respect to the change in collision energies, which are again consistent with the STAR data.
-For the predicted shape of the $dN/dy$ of protons, deuterons and tritons at $\sqrt{s_\mathrm{NN}}$=7.7-200 GeV, it becomes wider with increasing collision energy, which can be tested in upcoming experimental measurements.
+The calculated $dN/dy$ of deuterons and tritons also show a similar trend with respect to the change in the collision energy, which are again consistent with the STAR data.
+For the predicted shapes of the $dN/dy$ of protons, deuterons and tritons at $\sqrt{s_\mathrm{NN}}$=7.7-200 GeV, they become wider with increasing collision energy, which can be tested in upcoming experimental measurements.

-In the upper panel (a) of Fig.~\ref{fig:meanpt}, we show the the atomic mass ($m_A$, $A=1, 2, 3$ for proton, deuteron and triton) dependence of the rapidity distribution per degree of freedom, $\frac{dN/dy}{2J+1}$ in 0-10\% Au+Au collisions at $\sqrt{s_{NN}}$=7.7-200 GeV.
+In the upper panel (a) of Fig.~\ref{fig:meanpt}, we show the atomic mass ($m_A$, $A=1, 2, 3$ for proton, deuteron and triton) dependence of the rapidity distribution per degree of freedom, $\frac{dN/dy}{2J+1}$, in 0-10\% Au+Au collisions at $\sqrt{s_{NN}}$=7.7-200 GeV.
 An exponentially decreasing $\frac{dN/dy}{2J+1}$ with the atomic mass is observed as expected from the nucleon coalescence model, in which the binding energies of produced light nuclei are ignored.
 The lower panel (b) shows the dependence of the mean transverse momentum $\left<p_T\right>$ on the atomic mass $m_A$.
 The $\left<p_T\right>$ increases with increasing $m_A$ because light nuclei are produced in the coalescence model from nucleons close in phase space, thus enhancing their momenta.
-Besides, larger values of $\left<p_T\right>$ are observed with higher collision energy, which causes a stronger radial flow and thus pushes particles to larger $p_T$.
+Besides, larger values of $\left<p_T\right>$ are observed at higher collision energies due to the stronger radial flow, which pushes particles to larger $p_T$.